 The LG C1 remains one of our favorite TVs in the world even a year after its release.
-There's now the new LG C2 OLED out there that's sweeping awards – but that doesn't mean the C1 OLED is destined for the dump.
+There's now the new LG C2 OLED , a model that took the TV of the Year award in our TechRadar Choice Awards 2022 – but that doesn't mean the C1 OLED is destined for the dump.
 After some price cuts, it's one of the best-value TVs on the planet.

 That’s because, as it stands, the LG C1 OLED is still a perfectly viable option for a new OLED TV.
 It uses LG’s Alpha a9 Gen. 4 processor for great upscaling and virtual surround sound audio, and with four separate HDMI 2.1 ports, it’s ready for the PS5, Xbox Series X, Xbox Series S, and whatever next-gen consoles can throw at it.
 Gamers will also appreciate the new Game Optimiser menu that gives you the option to quickly adjust brightness, contrast and VRR on the fly.